 Hospitality:

-- Hilton Grand Vacations, in its $1.4 billion acquisition of Diamond Resorts, and in its issuance of a minority stake to Apollo
+- Hilton Grand Vacations in its acquisition of Bluegreen Vacations, its acquisition of Diamond Resorts, and its issuance of a minority stake to Apollo

 Retail and Consumer Products:

-- Mattress Firm, a leading retailer of bedding products, in its pending merger with Tempur Sealy, a leading manufacturer of bedding products, which is being investigated by the Federal Trade Commission on antitrust grounds
+- Mattress Firm, a leading retailer of bedding products, in its $5 billion merger with Tempur Sealy, a leading manufacturer of bedding products, which was investigated by the Federal Trade Commission on antitrust grounds

 - Bi-Lo, a grocery store chain, in its acquisition of Winn-Dixie Stores

-- Unilever, it the sale of its Calvin Klein brands to Coty, and in the sale of its Finesse and Aqua Net brands to Lornamead
+- Unilever in the sale of its Calvin Klein brands to Coty, and in the sale of its Finesse and Aqua Net brands to Lornamead

 Education: